DearCM1/South-Island-Recipes/reading/new_words.md

 A person or object that is the opposite of someone or something else.

-> *"Love is the opposite of selfishness."*
+> *"Love is the antithesis of selfishness."*

 ### **Admonition**

-A friendly, yet authorative advice, warning, or reproof
+A friendly, yet authorative advice, warning, or reproof.

 > *"Marcus Aurelius was consistent in admonitions of fame and anger towards himself."*

+### **Aphorism**

+A pithy observation which contains a general truth.

+> *"Such philosophers were widely regarded for stating aphorisms, profound for their time."*

+### **Pithy**

+A breif, forceful, and meaningful expression.

+> *"Her pithy comment forced them to conisder a new perspective."*